mickeys/non_trivial_gnuplot/graphing_ping/README.md

 %
 ```

+we can see your computer showing it's ready for input with a prompt — in this case `%`.
+Yours may show something different, like `yourname $`.
+We're going to tell ping to, well, reach out to the computer with the IP address 8.8.8.8 repeatedly, with an interval of 1 second between pings.

+In response, ping will forever hit that machine, reporting (at the end of each line) how long in milliseconds it took for a message to go between the computers.
+Shorter times are better; longer times result in your interactions with that computer feel laggy.

+Packets don't go directly through the tubes from your computer to the target.
+Instead, they hop from computer to computer, like a demented game of hopscotch.
+The `traceroute` command will reveal the path taken, but that's a topic for another day.

 The `^C` shows where I've interrupted the program by typing <a href="https://en.wikipedia.org/wiki/Control-C">Control-C on my keyboard</a>.

-Many things impact the time it takes for a message to reach the target: physical distance the message has to travel, the quality of the connection between each of the computer through which the message hops, and the type of connection.
-(You can reach the Internet from a cruise ship, but the _latency_ of the connection makes it an unpleasant experience; the lag, not the cruise.
+Many things impact the time it takes for the ping to make a round-trip: the physical distance the message has to travel, the quality of the connection between each of the computers through which the message hops, and the type of connection.
+(One can reach the Internet from a cruise ship, but the latency of the connection makes it an unpleasant experience; the lag, not the cruise.)

-To be complete, not every ping is as successful as the one shown above, able to report a connection and a time.
+To be complete, not every ping is able to report a connection and a time, as shown above.
 If your network is down you'll see something like:

 ```
 Request timeout for icmp_seq 11